xnyan/domino/README.md

 /epaxos contains the source code of EPaxos, Mencius, and Multi-Paxos.

 /benchmark is the source code of benchmark clients.

+/exp-test has the scripts for quick start and testing the intallation on a local machine.

 /azure has scripts of using Azure CLI to create a clueter on Azure.